 Speak to your GP, specialist or Parkinson’s nurse about the best treatment for your freezing.
-They can also refer you for any therapy that you both think may help you.
+They can also refer you for therapy that may help.
+Treatments include:

-When freezing happens during ‘on’ periods, or if it’s nothing to do with the change between ‘on’ and ‘off’ periods, this can’t normally be treated by Parkinson’s drugs.
+When freezing happens during ‘on’ periods, or if it’s nothing to do with the change between ‘on’ and ‘off’ periods, this usually can’t be treated with Parkinson’s drugs.

-A physiotherapist can help you with techniques to reduce the risk of you falling and hurting yourself when you freeze.
-These include exercises to strengthen your leg muscles, change the way you walk and improve your posture, such as:
+A physiotherapist can help you with techniques to reduce your risk of falling and hurting yourself when you freeze.
+These include exercises to strengthen the muscles that keep you upright (such as your leg muscles) and improve your posture and the way you walk.
+Examples include:

 - learning to put your heel down first when you walk – this will help you stay steady

-- learning to deal with doing two things at the same time (such as carrying something when walking) and making sure you know where to focus your attention
+- learning to deal with doing two things at the same time (like carrying something while walking) and making sure you know where to focus your attention

 - straightening your body into a posture that will make you more stable

 - learning to move your weight to one side ready to step forward with the opposite leg

 - using different ‘cues’ (things you can do to encourage a movement to restart)